BrunoAseff/random-password-typescript/README.md

-# Password Generator Library
+# random-password-typescript

-This is a flexible password generation library written in TypeScript.
-It allows you to customize your password with a variety of options, such as length, character sets, exclusions, patterns, and more.
+This project aims to provide a type-safe, secure, and versatile password generator specifically designed for TypeScript users.
+By leveraging TypeScript's strict typing system, we ensure that password generation is done with clear, predictable, and flexible options.
+Whether you need a simple password or a highly complex one, this library offers a complete set of customizable options to fit your specific requirements.

 ## Prerequisites